remotesyssupport/provision/README.rst

 provides a common API for various providers, Provision allows users to specify, for a new node, which files get installed, which scripts get run, and which public keys have access, in a flexible yet repeatable way.
+Provision has been tested using Rackspace and Amazon AWS.

-In addition to basic configuration decisions (such as disk image, size, provider, location, and name), Provision supports four conceptually distinct components that determine how a node gets deployed.
+In addition to basic configuration decisions (such as provider, disk image, size, location, and name), Provision supports four conceptually distinct components that determine how a node gets deployed.

 #.
 Public keys that grant their respective private keys root access on
    the deployed node.